HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

 2. Used the new custom css module in a theme profile

-    Adjust the `../PractitionerStudio/profiles/profile_search_v2.json` and add the new custom theme module id to it
+    Adjust the `../PractitionerStudio/profiles/profile_search_v2.json` and add the new unique module ID to the profile

 3. Open DX and start a new search, now you should see your styling overrides